 This is an island that can suit any style and type of traveller.

 The choice of luxury resorts to beachside boutique hotels is boundless, but we can help match you with the one that fits.
 Then it’s all about putting together the perfect, personalised itinerary of privately guided tours, exceptional eating out experiences, adventure activities and water sports galore.

-Luxury resorts, lovely beaches, giant tortoise… Mauritius is one cool place to travel!
+Luxury resorts, lovely beaches, giant tortoises… Mauritius is one cool place to visit!
 The thousands of colourful bird species chirping in the trees and the interesting mix of Indian, African, French, Chinese and Creole cultures create a completely unique atmosphere….
 A holiday there will inspire you in a lot of ways.

 Our top Mauritius example trips

 Luxury resorts in Mauritius

 Here are some of our travel designers' favourite options

 is the local time

 Octopus Curry is Mauritius' national dish

 When to go